Sheldon-Lloyd/Cyber.Beast/comic/makkusu(part-1)/readme.md

 	- Makkusu is rejected
 4. Meeting The Mentor
 	- Airiona is found
-	- Makkusu is given a cyberbeast
+	- Makkusu is given a cyberbeast and invited to be a cybervator
 ###	Act 2
 5. Crossing The Threshold
 	- Makkusu teams up with Airiona in cyberspace